 How to protect from Credential Stuffing

-Credential stuffing attacks require both the merchant/service provider and the customer/user to use cybersecurity best practices standards:
+Credential stuffing scams attack require both the merchant/service provider and the customer/user to use cybersecurity best practices standards:

 - For merchant/service providers: enforce password security standards of length and complexity for your users.
 Allow them to enable multi-factor authentication and consider improving login security by tracking suspicious activity, like simultaneous login from very different geographical locations or device confirmation.
 Most importantly, use encryption or equivalent security measures to protect your customer’s data.
 Several techniques can help you make sure that even if data is leaked it is unusable and, in addition, you must enforce incident responce and reporting practice across your company to ensure your customers can take action as fast as possible.